HowToFix12342/Kidizoom-Unleashed-CFW/README.md

 # What’s keeping you from releasing it?
 We need more people to help with development!
 We're looking for help with reverse-engineering apps on the devices to enable custom ones, and it would be great to have a custom boot animation.
 If you have experience in these areas, we'd love your assistance!

+# What can i do while i wait?
+You can setup your device and every once in a while check the UPDATES.md files for the latest and past news about the jailbreak

 # IMPORTANT: Why Isn't Kidizoom Unleashed Open-Source or Available for Download Yet?
 It’s Not Finished Yet: We’re still developing Kidizoom Unleashed.
 Releasing it too early could cause bugs, instability, or even potential damage to your device.
 We want to ensure a safe and functional product before sharing it with the community.